 Summary:

 The Hillsboro-Deering Cooperative School District in New Hampshire is home to a single high school, Hillsboro-Deering High School, which serves students in grades 9-12.
-While the school has a predominantly white student population, its academic performance is generally below the state average, particularly in mathematics and reading proficiency.
+While the school has a relatively low student-teacher ratio of 11.1, its academic performance has been a concern in recent years.

 Thank you for your feedback!